By Paul Taylor

 High levels of DHT have been linked to prostate gland enlargement (BPH) and hair loss.
 So, since saw palmetto inhibits DHT production, many men today take it as a dietary supplement to treat either BPH or this type of hair loss.

-Note though, that the reason why the Native American Indians kept their hair is because of their skull shape characteristics, not the saw palmetto berries they ate!
+Note though, the reason why the Native American Indians kept their hair is because of their skull shape characteristics, not the saw palmetto berries they ate.